sveawebpay/svea-webpay-episerver-checkout/FoundationReadMe.md

 ## Changes to the code

+#### The Currency values of both arguments must match
 To solve the error ´The Currency values of both arguments must match´ when changing to SWE market, update the price filter to only fetch prices with current currency.

-In Foundation.Commerce.Extensions.EntryContentBaseExtensions.cs add following in the top of the file
+In `Foundation.Commerce.Extensions.EntryContentBaseExtensions.cs` add following in the top of the file

 ```CSharp
 private static readonly Lazy<ICurrencyService> CurrencyService =